TaT 2023 invites prospective student teams to submit and participate in the competition and win prizes!

 Using Technology against Tornado with Two Core Values: Student-centered Teams & Open-source Development

-Every team must include two or more full-time students (seeking undergraduate or graduate degrees) and one faculty mentor.
+Every team must include two or more High-school, College, or university students and one faculty mentor.
 Competition organizers reserve the right to request documentation for eligibility verifications.